frecsh/marginalia/README.md

 # marginalia
-idea for collaborative annovation on word-based documents (articles, research, etc.) in discord.
+idea for collaborative annotation on word-based documents (articles, research, etc.) in discord.